Share

 “Alessio, I was closing up on entry, but then on the exit they just pulled away.
 My engine is not good.
 Something must be wrong.”

-What you’re seeing is something called the concertina effect (I even like to call it the “elastic effect” when I explain it to kids).
+What you’re seeing is something called the concertina effect — I even like to call it the “elastic effect” when I explain it to kids.
 That’s how I understood it when I was a kid.

 So What Is the Concertina Effect?

-Think about an accordion or an elastic band.
+Think about an accordion — or an elastic band.

-• When you brake, speed contracts —> distance shrinks.
+• When you brake, speed contracts → distance shrinks.

-• When you accelerate, speed expands —> distance grows.
+• When you accelerate, speed expands → distance grows.

+That’s it.
 It’s not black magic.
 It’s just physics.

-At slow corners, especially, it feels dramatic.
-You brake late, close right up to the guy in front, maybe even nearly hit their bumper.
-Then, as both of you accelerate, it looks like they have more power because they pull away again.
+At slow corners especially, it feels dramatic.
+You brake late, close right up to the guy in front — maybe even nearly hit their bumper.

 But most of the time, they don’t.
 It’s just the concertina effect in action.